ChicagoHAI/HypoEval-Gen/README.md

 ## Add new evaluated aspects for summmarization and story generation

-Adding a new evaluated aspect require a small-scale corpus of human evaluation scores on that aspect.
+Adding a new evaluated aspect requires a small-scale corpus of human evaluation scores on that aspect.
 Follow the steps below:

 1. Preprocess the human evaluation scores similar to `data/summeval/train_continuous_coherence.json` or `data/hanna/train_continuous_coherence.json`: